This Bit Is All About Me, Me, Me

 I pitch myself somewhere in the middle of abilities.
 Not through choice.
 A few personal notes of achievement include: Three Peaks (4.30), Tour of Pendle (snow), Heptonstall (monsoon), Ben Nevis (bloody high) and I’ve several times won a fancy dress prize at Auld Lang Syne.

-I support others, thank marshals and continue to embrace the challenge of man vs nature.
+I motivate others, thank marshals and continue to embrace the challenge of man vs nature.
 I like to think I belong to the fellrunning community – I enjoy the company and camaraderie of other bogtrotters.

 Out on the fells or moors I firstly endure then enjoy; sometimes I manage both at once.